lessandro-ugulino/devops-tools/roles/ec2_scheduled/README.md

 ## Requirements

-Tag all EC2 with the tag `Key:daily_scheduled Value:True` that will be started and stopped using these lambdas function.
+Tag all EC2 with the tag `Key:daily_scheduled Value:True` that will be started and stopped using these lambdas functions.

 ## Possible modifications